AndyB-WHG/sim-setup-world/README.md

 # 6. Deployment
   [Go to the top](#table-of-contents)

-GitHub pages was used to deploy the project.
+GitHub pages and Heroku were used to deploy the project.
 The following process was followed:

+## 6.1 Github Deployment
+1. Logon to your Github account.
-1. Create a repository on GitHub.
+2. Create a repository on GitHub.
-2. Create a workspace in Gitpod.
+3. Create a workspace in Gitpod based the Code Institute template saved in Github.
-3. Add/create files in Gitpod and push to Github following successive additions.
+4. Add/create files in Gitpod then commit and push to Github following the same process after each successive piece of code is written, or files added.

+## 6.2 Heroku Deployment
+1. Login to your Heroku account
+2. Create a new app.
+3. Give the app a name and select your region the click 'create app'.
-4. Go to Github respository, click on Github Pages and create a live website
+4. Go to the 'Settings' section and click 'Reveal Config Vars'.
+5. Enter the security settings listed in your 'env.py' file.
+6. Go to the 'Deploy' section and link your Heroku account to your Github account (click the icon provided in the 'Deploment Method' section.)
+7. Enter any login details if requested and enter the name of your Github repository, then click search.
+8. In the search results click connect for the respository required.
+9. In the 'Manual Deploy' section at the bottom of the page, select the branch within which your project is located and click 'Deploy Branch'.
+10. Click 'Enable Automatic Deploys' if you wish to have your deployment update each time your Github account is updated.

 <a name="known-bugs"></a>
 # 7. Known Bugs
   [Go to the top](#table-of-contents)

-  - 'Team/Competitor', 'Filter by Competition' and 'Filter by City' buttons do not work at the present time.

-  - 'Results Table' does not always load first time.
-Page refresh resolves this issue and does not happen again after that.

-  - Searching for a partial word/name in the Quick Search box does not yield any results.
-This is due to API constraints and requirements.
-A message advising as such to be added in a later update.

-  - Table rows do not highlight in green on older Apple products.
+  - 'Edit user' function allows an Admin User to find, select and update the details of any user in the system.
+The changes are not saved to the database however, despite a 'Flash' message confirming the details have been updated.
+  - Within 'Tablet' screensizes, the initial 'My Setups' and 'Manage Setups' pages, the results table provides three action buttons (Edit, View and Delete), which should line up side by side.
+The Delete button is displayed below the the Edit and View buttons however.

 <a name="credits"></a>